lishanisrikaran/credit-risk-classification/Report.md

 - The balanced accuracy score was 1.00 (2.s.f), or 100% (2.s.f).
 - This score indicates that the model is always accurate at classifying whether an unseen loan is healthy or high risk.
 - By using the 'balanced' score, the model has been proven to be accurate not only at predicting the majority class (healthy loans) but also the minority class (high-risk loans).
-- Overall, this score provides a confidence in this model's ability to generalise.
+- Overall, this score provides confidence in this model's ability to generalise.

 Precision:
-[Precision of remained the same as model 1]
+[Precision remained the same as model 1]
 - To reiterate, precision measures the accuracy of positive predictions amongst all predicted positive observations.
 - The classification report returned a precision of 1.00 for healthy loans, this indicates that all positive predictions for healthy loans were accurate for the test data the model was provided with.
 - The classification report returned a precision of 0.87 for high risk loans, this is still fairly high but the model has classified 13% of the predicted high-risk loans incorrectly.
 This means 13% of the high-risk loans classifications were actually healthy but the model classed them as high-risk (false positives).